General and background information

 P9D Form: Section A(1) (Obsolete after 2015/16 Tax year)

-Take care not to enter amounts that are entered in section C ‘Vouchers and credit cards’
+Take care not to enter amounts that are entered in section C of the P11D.

-Enter the total expenses reimbursed on fares, hotels, meals, and so on including travel between home and a permanent workplace for UK employments and employments performed wholly outside the UK (not included above).
+This includes travel between home and a permanent workplace for UK employments and employments performed wholly outside the UK not included above.

 Enter all payments made exclusively for entertaining including:

-If you carry on a trade, business, profession or vocation and make payments to a director or employee exclusively for entertainment, the payments should be disallowed in computing your tax liability.
+If you carry on a trade, business, profession or vocation and make payments to a director or employee exclusively for entertainment, the payments should be disallowed when working out your tax liability.

 Trading organisations other than tonnage tax companies